ExpediaGroup/waggle-dance/README.md

 ### Hive metastore filter hook
 You can configure a Hive filter hook via: `hive-metastore-filter-hook: filter.hook.class` This class needs to be on the classpath and can be an external jar.
-If so the command to run wd needs to be updated to ensure correct class loading this can be done by adding: -Dloader.path=<path_to_jar>
+If so the command to run needs to be updated to ensure correct class loading.
+This can be done by adding: `-Dloader.path=<path_to_jar>`
 Note: The database calls `getDatabases` and `getAllDatabases`, as well as `getTableMeta` do not support having the provided filter applied at the moment, so their result will not be modified by the filter.